wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Character state changes for all characters are indicated on the trees and exemplar syn- and autapomorphies are indicated.
 Note that character 6 is invariant and therefore does not contribute to any tree.
 :::
-%#% Figure MSA is quite small and difficult to read.
-Perhaps rearrange image to display panels underneath each other instead of next to each other? - If shared-derived, unique, and invariant characters are exam material, move to the main body of the text. - Self created figure?
+%#% Figure MSA is quite small and difficult to read (especially the indicated U, I, and S symbols in underneath the MSA).
+Perhaps rearrange image to display panels underneath each other instead of next to each other? - If shared-derived, unique, and invariant characters are exam material, move their explanation to the main body of the text. - Self created figure?
 When observing substitutions in an MSA we cannot say which ones are ancestral (occurring already in "deep" ancestors) and which ones are derived (occurring more recently).
 But placed in the context of a rooted phylogenetic tree, shared substitutions can actually be shared derived (SD) substitutions, which are known as _synapomorphies_ (_syn_=shared, _apo_=derived, _morphy_=character), whereas uniquely derived substitutions are called _autapomorphies_ (see {numref}`MSA`).